-- 1) Track U.S. EPA and California Department of Pesticide Regulation DPR pesticide evaluation and registration activities as they relate to surface water quality and encourage these agencies to accommodate urban water quality concerns within their pesticide registration processes; - 2) Assemble and submit information (such as monitoring data) to U.S. EPA and DPR California Department of Pesticide Regulation during public comment periods as needed to assist in their pesticide evaluation and registration activities and in ensuring that pesticide applications within the Basin comply with water quality standards; and - 3) Report violations of pesticide regulations (e.g., illegal handling) to County Agricultural Commissioners.
+1) Track U.S. EPA and DPR pesticide evaluation and registration activities as they relate to surface water quality and encourage these agencies to

+- accommodate urban water quality concerns within their pesticide registration processes; - 2) Assemble and submit information (such as monitoring data) to U.S. EPA and DPR during public comment periods as needed to assist in their pesticide evaluation and registration activities and in ensuring that pesticide applications within the Basin comply with water quality standards; and - 3) Report violations of pesticide regulations (e.g., illegal handling) to County Agricultural Commissioners.